anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As such, all of the YANG-modeled data is protected against modification.

-The use of YANG to define data structures via the {{?RFC8971}} "structure" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+The use of YANG to define data structures via the {{?RFC8971}} "structure" statement, is relatively new and distinct from the common use of YANG to define an API accessed by network management protocols such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
 For this reason, these guidelines do not follow the template described by {{Section 3.7 of ?RFC8407}} (Security Considerations).